Steffo99/docker-backup-duplicity/README.md

 ### Backup

-1. Create a new volume in Docker with the name `duplicity_credentials`:
+1. Create two new volumes in Docker with the names `duplicity_credentials` and `duplicity_cache`:

     ```console
     # docker volume create duplicity_credentials
+    # docker volume create duplicity_cache
     ```

 2. Create a new file in the host system with the name `/root/secrets/backup/passphrase.txt`, and enter in it a secure passphrase to use to encrypt files: